-2020 is almost upon us.
-Have you prepared a list of what you are going to do better next year in terms of search engine optimisation?
+2020 is here.
+Have you prepared a list of what you are going to do better this year in terms of search engine optimisation?

 As we move forward, SEO professionals and webmasters will continue to face new and exciting challenges.
 In a dynamic SEO world, you need to be fully prepared.